Living Learning Program

 Do you want to network and meet professors, alumni and upper-year students after hours in fun and casual settings?

-In the Science RLC, you’ll be exposed to world-leading research to foster career exploration and networking opportunities.
-Whether you’re a Psychology student who wants to learn how the mind works; or you’re a Health Sciences student who wants to go into medicine; or maybe you want to jump into Computer Science and learn how to code and write algorithms that will help Google with their cyber security, this RLC is for you.
+In the Faculty of Science RLC, you’ll be exposed to impactful research to foster career exploration and networking opportunities.
+Whether you’re a Psychology student who wants to learn how the mind works; or you’re a Health Sciences student who wants to go into medicine; this RLC is for you.
 You’ll benefit from being among other science students because you’ll be registered in similar courses throughout your first-year and will build connections with students outside of the classroom.
-In the Science RLC, you’ll create connections with upper-year mentors, known as RLC Dons, who are also science majors and are trained to deliver programming that aligns with your coursework.
+In the Faculty of Science RLC, you’ll create connections with upper-year mentors, known as RLC Dons, who are also science majors and are trained to deliver programming that aligns with your coursework.
 Their job is to provide you with the stepping stones you need to excel in first-year and beyond.

 Who is your faculty partner?